Options Profit Calculator

 Find the optimal options strike for Nifty and Bank Nifty: ITM/ATM/OTM analysis, breakeven, expected-move comparison, and strategy grading.

-Convert index points to rupees for Nifty, Bank Nifty, and F&O stocks.
-Calculate gross & net P&L with brokerage, STT, charges.
-Updated lot sizes for 2026.
+Convert index points into rupees for Nifty, Bank Nifty and F&O stocks.
+Shows gross and net P&L after brokerage, STT and charges, on 2026 lot sizes.

 Track IPO timeline from bid dates to listing.
 Calculate allotment date, refund date, and expected listing date for upcoming IPOs.